riel-fas/Born2beroot/README.md

 🌟 Introduction

 Born2beroot is a system administration project from 42 School.
-The goal of this project is to create a secure virtual machine using Debian or CentOS within a virtual environment like VirtualBox or UTM.
+The goal of this project is to create a secure virtual machine using Debian or Rocky within a virtual environment like VirtualBox or UTM.

 🔍 What You'll Do: